-The aim of this course is to train practitioners who can maintain and improve the health of defined social groups and populations, through the use of best available evidence, reflective practice and practical, hands-on experience.
+The aim of this course is to train you as a practitioner who can maintain and improve the health of defined social groups and populations through the use of best available evidence, reflective practice and practical, hands-on experience.

-You’ll work to ensure protection of the public is assured, through using best practice that works within the boundaries of the Nursing and Midwifery Council’s Code of Professional Conduct.
+You’ll work to ensure protection of the public is assured by using best practice that works within the boundaries of the Nursing and Midwifery Council’s Code of Professional Conduct.
 We and our trust partners will ensure that you are fit for practice, fit for the award and fit for professional standing.

-The knowledge and skills you develop will be reflected in your ability to meet the NMC standards of proficiency, incorporating the 10 key areas of public health practice.
-You will gain the skills you’ll need to influence on policies affecting health and facilitate health enhancing activities.
+The knowledge and skills you develop will be reflected in your ability to meet the NMC standards of proficiency, incorporating the ten key areas of public health practice.
+You will gain the skills you’ll need to influence policies affecting health and facilitate health-enhancing activities.

 Our students have gone on to work with companies such as: